-- a.
-The Manager of Human Resources will maintain all organizational charts outlining the authorized staff complement in consultation with Department Heads. - b.
+- The Director of Human Resources will maintain all organizational charts outlining the authorized staff complement in consultation with Department Heads. - b.
 This chart shall be approved by the Chief Administrative Officer and submitted to Council for information. - c.
 All permanent additions to the staff complement must be approved by Council.

-ARTICLESECTION 15 MEMBERS OF COUNCIL
+SECTION 15 MEMBERS OF COUNCIL

 - a.
-Members of Council are eligible for the following: - Mileage at the rate specified in ArticleSection 10(5); - ii) Conventions/Conferences as applicable in ArticleSection 10; and - iii) Healthcare benefits as set out below:

-Mayor 100% of premiums paid Councillors 75% of premiums paid
+Members of Council are eligible for the following: - i) Mileage at the rate specified in Section 10(5); - ii) Conventions/Conferences as applicable in Section 10; and - iii) Healthcare benefits as set out below: Mayor 100% of premiums paid Councillors 75% of premiums paid b.
+Councillors and the Mayor who have completed three terms of Council (nine to twelve years), who are no longer members of Council and of age 50 or above, will be eligible to participate in the Town's benefit program.
+To participate, they must be presently enrolled in the program.
+The benefit package includes coverage for Extended Health Care, Vision and Dental at the present levels.
+These benefits shall continue until the age of 70.
+The Town will pay 75% of the premium for Councillors and 80% of premiums for the Mayor.

-Coverage for the Mayor is at the same level as those of the nonunion staff with the exception of Long Term Disability benefits, which is excluded.
+Coverage for the Mayor is at the same level as those of the non-union staff with the exception of Long Term Disability benefits, which is excluded.